 The support of the European community is crucial for the future Ukrainian economy

 The democratic world has answered the Russian invasion of Ukraine in a fast, unanimous and powerful way.
 The sanctions have dealt a significant blow to the Russian economy, but also sent a powerful signal against Russian aggression.
-The invasion continues and it is now clear that a new focus is required: a focus towards resilience.
-Can European trade policy keep up the economic pressure on Russia and at the same time help Ukraine’s economy withstand?
+The invasion continues, and it is now clear that a new focus is required: a focus towards resilience.
+Can European trade policy keep up the economic pressure on Russia and at the same time help Ukraine’s economy persevere?

 Sanctions are the most powerful trade policy tool as they often completely shut off selected market opportunities.
 While further sanctions towards the Russian economy are necessary, it is also time to pair them with the other side of the trade policy equation: the one that facilitates trade and economic cooperation.
-The trade policy reaction to the invasion was strong and immediate, the moment for the EU to take initiative and be proactive has come.
+The trade policy reaction to the invasion was strong and immediate – the moment for the EU to take initiative and be proactive has come.

 The European Union is Ukraine’s most important trading partner, not least because of the deep and comprehensive free trade agreement (DCFTA) between the parties.
 Since the Russian invasion, the Ukrainian companies cannot use the agreement, traditional trade routes are closed and large-scale production is impossible.
-In the short term, companies cannot be compensated for their trade loss, but EU trade policy can play a role to help the Ukrainian economy endure.
+In the short term, companies cannot be compensated for their trade loss, but EU trade policy can play a role helping the Ukrainian economy endure.

 Ukraine needs immediate relief, long-term support, and a future reconstruction of its economy.
 Any EU trade policy measure should address this.